-A residence permit in Luxembourg is necessary for those going to stay in the country for a long time or move there forever.
-A residence permit is the first step toward becoming a citizen of the country.
+A residence permit in Luxembourg is a necessity for those planning to stay in the country for a long time or move here forever.
+A residence permit is the first step to becoming a citizen of the country.

-The document itself looks like a chip card with information about its owner: their passport and biometric data, as well as their photograph.
+The document itself looks like a chip card with information about its owner: their identification and biometric data, as well as their photo.

-The residence permit in Luxembourg is not only an opportunity to move to the country; it also provides several rights and resources you can use throughout the EU.
+The residence permit in Luxembourg not only grants an opportunity to move to the country but also provides several rights and resources you can use throughout the EU.
 They include:

-To qualify for a residence permit in Luxembourg, you must meet some of these criteria:
+To qualify for a residence permit in Luxembourg, you must meet special criteria, like:

-Citizens of the EU and Iceland, Liechtenstein, Norway and Switzerland can move to Luxembourg to live there without a residence permit for the first three months.
+Citizens of the EU and Iceland, Liechtenstein, Norway and Switzerland can move to Luxembourg and live here without a residence permit for the first three months of stay.

-To stay for more than three months, you need grounds for this, such as study in Luxembourg, employment, business or kinship with a Luxembourg citizen.
+To live in the country for more than three months — you need legal grounds, such as study in Luxembourg, employment, business or kinship with a Luxembourg citizen.